 Are you looking for a way to celebrate every day?
 Look no further than national days!
 Celebrate National Pumpkin Day on October 26th this year.
 Even though Its origins are unknown, that shouldn’t keep you from joining the fun!

-After perusing the internet for factual pumpkin information, I found myself wishing for a set of old-fashioned encyclopedias!
+After perusing the internet for factual information, I found myself wishing for a set of old-fashioned encyclopedias!
 I read conflicting information about the weight of the largest pumpkin ever grown and about their nutritional value.
-I consulted a number of sites including the University of Illinois Extension, Good Housekeeping, the spruce, and History.
+I consulted a number of sites including the University of Illinois Extension, Good Housekeeping, and History.

 Hence, I created three free fact sheets for you to share with your students.
 These have a color background but can be printed in black and white.
 The gorgeous watercolor graphics are from Photo Clipz.

 This open-ended resource can be used for sequencing numbers 0-120 in a variety of ways.
-It’s a perfect pumpkin activity for kindergarten, first, or second-grade math.
+It’s a perfect activity for kindergarten, first, or second-grade math.

 Choose the numbers and skills that best meet your students’ instructional needs.
 You can create centers with sets of five or more numbers.
 Put each set in a baggie.
 Just mark the cards on the back with letters, dots, or stickers to (help!) keep the sets intact.